Mitigating loss of variance in ensemble data assimilation: machine learning-based and distance-free localization: Results

 \subsubsection{Data Assimilation Results}

-Given the good results of the proposed methods in improving the covariance estimates, we decided to test them inside the ES-MDA framework.
-For the ML-Localization, we train the machine learning model (LightGBM) using the results from the reservoir simulations of the prior runs (size $N_e$).
-Then we use the machine learning model to generate a large ensemble ($N_s=5000$) to calculate a new estimate covariance, $\mathbf{\tilde{C}}_{md}^{ML}$ (Equation~\eqref{eq:cmdml}), and then the localization using Equation~\eqref{eq:fb_loc}.
-For the CM-Localization, we use the estimated covariances from the prior runs (size $N_e$) and the known auto-covariance of the model parameters to calculate a new estimate covariance, $\mathbf{\tilde{C}}_{md}^{CM}$ (Equation~\eqref{eq:cmdcm}), and then the localization using Equation~\eqref{eq:fb_loc}.
-Note that no additional reservoir simulations, rather than the ones performed by the ES-MDA, are required by the proposed methods.
+In this section, we evaluate the performance of the methods in terms of data assimilation results.
+We perform the data assimilation using the ES-MDA with four iterations with no localization, PO-localization, CM-localization, and ML-localization.
+For ML-localization, we consider only the LightGBM algorithm.
+Table~\ref{tab:test_cases.scalar.data_assim} summarizes the results for data assimilation using three ensemble sizes: 50, 100, and 200.
+For comparison, we also include the results of a data assimilation run without localization using an ensemble of 5,000 realizations.
+We use the following metrics to evaluate the quality of the data assimilation:

-Table~\ref{tab:da_results} shows the data assimilation results for different ensemble sizes using no localization, PO localization, CM-Localization and ML-Localization.
-The table also includes results from a data assimilation run with a large ensemble ($N_e=5000$) as a reference for comparison.
-It is important to note that, as demonstrated in Section~\ref{sec:results.cov_est}, even with $N_e=5000$, sampling errors in the covariance are still present.
-We use several metrics to evaluate the quality of the data assimilation.
-These metrics are: \begin{itemize} \item The average objective function and its standard deviation.
-The objective function for each model in the ensemble is calculated as
+\begin{itemize} \item Mean data mismatch objective function: The objective function for each model in the ensemble is calculated as

-where $k = 1,2, ... , N_e$.
-The objective function quantifies the quality of the data match. \item The normalized variance (NV) \citep{lacerda:21a}.
-The NV is calculated as
+for $j = 1, 2, \ldots, N_e$.
+The objective function quantifies the quality of the data match. \item Normalized variance (NV): The NV of each ensemble is computed as

-where $\text{var}[m'_i]$ and $\text{var}[m_i]$ denote the $i-$th posterior and prior model parameters variance, respectively.
-It represents how much of the model parameter variance is retained in the posterior ensemble compared to the prior. \item The absolute mean offset given by
+where $\text{var}[m'_i]$ and $\text{var}[m_i]$ denote the $i$th posterior and prior model parameters variance, respectively.
+This metric indicates how much of the prior variance is retained in the posterior ensemble.
+For dummy parameters, we expect the NV to be close to one, meaning no variance reduction due to data assimilation.